MongoDB Tutorial

 Embeded Document

-A value of a document can be another document which is often referred to as an embeded document.
+A value of a document can be another document that is often referred to as an embedded document.

-The following example shows a book document that contains the author document as an embeded document:
+The following example shows a book document that contains the author document as an embedded document:

 { "title": "MongoDB Tutorial", "pages": 945, "author": { "first_name": "John", "last_name": "Doe" } }